CALL TODAY FOR A FREE CONSULTATION (504) 525-5211

 Our Approach–Personalized Attention

-Cueria Law Firm, L.L.C. will treat your claim on an individual basis.
+Our New Orleans mesothelioma lawyer will treat your claim on an individual basis.
 Unlike other asbestos litigators, our firm does not file asbestos claims as a class action.
-This allows us to concentrate our time and resources on prosecuting your claim aggressively and efficiently without being “bogged down” in the backlog of class asbestos claims that have made media attention.
+This allows our experienced New Orleans mesothelioma lawyer to concentrate time and resources on prosecuting your claim aggressively and efficiently without being “bogged down” in the backlog of class asbestos claims that have made media attention.

 What is mesothelioma?